hoxell/hoxovic.github.io/_posts/2021-02-02-python-singleton.md

 So, what's wrong with this?
 After all, it seems quite similar to the example of the implicit singleton above.

 Well, not really.
-Let's see for ourselves by adding a print-outs in its `__new__` method without changing the object creation functionality.
+Let's see for ourselves by adding a print-out in its `__new__` method without changing the object creation functionality.

 `singleton.py`
 ```python